What are metadata filters?

 When creating a custom filter to speed up comparisons, it can be useful to know which metadata types contain the largest number of items to retrieve so you know which types to consider excluding.

-Once you select the source and target locations of your metadata (e.g. Salesforce orgs) from the Compare & Deploy screen, Gearset will begin querying Salesforce for the number of metadata components to retrieve in the comparison.
+Once you select the source and target on the Compare and deploy screen, Gearset will begin querying Salesforce for the number of metadata items to retrieve in the comparison.

-Once this query completes (usually 5-10 seconds) Gearset will display the total number of items to retrieve underneath the org information as well as in the metadata filter dialogue.
+Once this query completes (usually 5-10 seconds) Gearset will display the total number of metadata items.

-Note: Due to the way Gearset Break up large objects, such as Profiles, into their constituent components, you may see a larger number of items in some categories than you may expect.
+Note: Due to the way Gearset breaks up large objects, such as Profiles, into their constituent components, you may see a larger number of items in some categories than you expected.
 This is not an issue.

 Identifying which items to include in your custom filter

 When creating a custom filter, it's important to understand the way the Salesforce metadata API works.
-Many objects have interlinked dependencies, and to retrieve all the metadata you're interested in, you will need to include all of the relevant metadata item types.
-Including just Profiles for example, will not return any results if you don't also include items such as Custom Objects.
+Many objects have interlinked dependencies, and to retrieve all the metadata you're interested in, you will need to include all of the relevant metadata types.
+For Profiles, for example, see this support article on which metadata types you need to include in your filter to retrieve particular subcomponents.

-If you're not familiar with which objects you need to include, we recommend you stick with either the Default comparison or Compare all filters.
+If you're not familiar with which metadata types you need to include, we recommend you stick with either the

 For more information, read the Salesforce documentation on the metadata API.